 In the meantime, if its time for some shopping, go to Lafayette.
 It is a huge departmental store with beautiful interiors showcasing with high end brands.
 Sundays remain closed.

-Unbelievalby, more than 4000 years old, this is the best preserved ancient monument that has survived the wrath of barbarians and stood the test of time.
+Unbelievably, more than 4000 years old, this is the best-preserved ancient monument that has survived the wrath of barbarians and stood the test of time.
 A building in the Latin Quarter in the city of lights, Pantheon was originally built as a church dedicated to St. Genevieve.

-However, now after many changes it functions as a secular mausoleum housing the remains of distinguished French citizens such as Victor Hugo, Emil Zola and Marie Curie.
-A great example of an 18th-century’s neoclassicism architecture and the beautiful wall paintings of St. Geneviève life gives it an artist touch.
+However, now after many changes, it functions as a secular mausoleum housing the remains of distinguished French citizens such as Victor Hugo, Emil Zola and Marie Curie.
+A great example of 18th-century neoclassicism architecture and the beautiful wall paintings of St. Geneviève life gives it an artist touch.